 That made the marriage gap a significant factor in this election.
 In 2016, the gap in margin between white unmarried women and white married women was 25 points: Clinton won white unmarried women by 3 points and lost white married women by 22 points.
-But in 2020, the marriage gap was 36 points overall, and 32 points among whites!
+But in 2020, the marriage gap was 32 points!
 That is the result of white unmarried women emerging as part of the Democratic base and a majority of Republicans being married.